 Information About Your Credit Report

 The Delinquent Accounts Program reports unpaid accounts to various credit reporting agencies.
-In most cases, accounts are reported to these credit reporting agencies if they are not paid in full within as little as 60 days of referral for collection (see Credit Reporting Policy, PDF).
+In most cases, accounts are reported to these credit reporting agencies if they are not paid in full within as little as 60 days of referral for collection (see Credit Reporting Policy).
 If an account is paid after that period, the credit reporting entry is subsequently updated to reflect the paid status of the account.

 On occasion, information we report for one consumer, may appear on another consumer's credit report.
 To resolve such problems, consumers should contact the agency reporting the information inaccurately and dispute the information through them.
 We report information to Experian, a credit reporting agency.